servantboy/The-Revelation-Riddle/chapters/023_License_Agreement.md

-# THE REVELATION RIDDLE — READ & REFERENCE LICENSE (RR-RRL 1.0)
-### A license for free distribution with strict text-integrity protection
+THE REVELATION RIDDLE — READ & REFERENCE LICENSE (RR-RRL 1.0) A license for free distribution with strict text-integrity protection

-This work is released under the **Revelation Riddle — Read & Reference License (RR-RRL 1.0).**
+This work is released under the "Revelation Riddle — Read & Reference License (RR-RRL 1.0)."

 ---

-## 1. Free Distribution — *Allowed*
+1. Free Distribution — Allowed

 You may freely:
 • Share this work in full